 It is true that our Nation will face long-term economic issues which must be addressed; however, people must eat and stay healthy in the short term and cannot survive, in the meantime, waiting for long-term projects to bear fruit.
 Those other problems can, should and will be solved once people again have the necessary funds and are working again.
 No one has a perfect car, but a car, as with our economy, cannot move one foot unless its dead battery receives a boost.

 Time is of the essence in this matter.
 We should not permit this opportunity to slip through our fingers and allow unemployment to continue to reach extremely high levels.

 The best method to contact me is by sending an e-mail to the following: EconPlan@AOL.com

 Thank you for your attention to this matter.

 Stanley A. Harmon

-3) Spending in the service area could be emphasized by requiring a higher portion of the funds provided to be spent in this area.
-Such would relieve the particularly severe downturn in the purchase of services.
+2) Spending in the service area could be emphasized by requiring a higher portion of the funds provided to be spent for a wider variety of services.
+Such would relieve the severe downturn in the purchase of services.

 3) Those who contract COVID-19 and who smoke or inhale second hand smoke from smokers who are isolated at home suffer substantially worse outcomes than those who are not so exposed.
 Presently 42,000 people die in the USA each year from second hand tobacco smoke.
 If tobacco remains available during the pandemic this figure would certainly increase.
 Also those who currently smoke and contract COVID-19 would in all likelihood also benefit during the pandemic from this Part 7.
 Smoking cessation devices would be promoted to alleviate the anxiety that might be experienced by those who quit smoking.

 4) This $3,000 could be a minimum amount, with that amount to be increased, as based upon economic modeling, to the highest level that would not cause this tax credit to be a cost to the government, i.e., the highest level at which it would still remain revenue neutral.